AdobeDocs/destination-sdk.en/help/destination-server-api.md

 **API endpoint**: `platform.adobe.io/data/core/activation/authoring/v1/destination-servers`

+This page lists and describes all the API operations that you can perform using the `/authoring/v1/destination-servers` API endpoint.
 The server and template specs in Adobe Destination SDK can be configured via the common endpoint `/authoring/v1/destination-servers`.
 For a description of the functionality provided by this endpoint, read [server and template specs](/help/server-and-template-configuration.md).

 ## Getting started with destination server API operations